The infinitely many genes model with horizontal gene transfer: The Ancestral Gene Transfer Graph

 While the construction of the genealogy of a single gene was straight-forward, considering all genealogies of all genes seems to be harder.
 The reason is that there can be infinitely many genes, and each of these genes comes with its own events of gene gain, loss and horizontal gene flow.
 Even worse, we can decide on the presence or absence of a gene only if we know if there was a gene gain event somewhere along the genealogy, which means that we have to follow all (uncountably many) potential genes back in time.

-We will resolve such difficulties by constructing (countably) many potential genealogies and model gene gain events along them.
+We will resolve such difficulties by constructing (countably) many potential genealogies, which all rely on the same clonal genealogy of $n$ bacterial cells, and model gene gain events along them.
 The result is the ancestral gene transfer graph (AGTG) for infinitely many genes.
-An illustration is found in Figure \ref{fig:Ls}.
+An illustration is found in Figure~\ref{fig:Ls}.